LeeAnnEditor/o365hq/services/Back up your Physical or Virtual Server or Client using Azure Backup.md

 ### IT Partner responsibilities

-1. Define backup points and policy with the client
+1. Define backup points and policy with the Client
 2. Configure Azure Backup Cloud Service
 3. Install agents on the target systems
 4. Set up schedules and policies
-5. Verify the correct work of backup and recovery
+5. Verify the correct working of backup and recovery
 6. Perform test data recovery

 ### Client responsibilities: